chkfu/edtrack-workflow-integration-toolkit/README.md

 ### A. High-level Overview

-Controllers bridge between the views and the models, handling user instruction and forwarding tasks to data or state operations.

 ```
 [Action]  ->  [Views]  ->  [Controllers]  ->  [Models]  ->  [Controllers]  ->  [Views]
  (user)        (widgets)    (controller)    (data pipeline)